-3. Form requirements
+3. Advise for Forms and Form Processing

-The representation and interpretation of forms is not specified by this document, although some constraints are imposed.
+The representation and interpretation of forms and the nature of form processing is not specified by this document.
+However, for forms and form-processing that result in generation of multipart/form-data, some suggestions are included.

-In a form, there are a series of fields to be supplied by the user who fills out the form.
+In a form, there are a generally series of fields, where each field is expected to be supplied with a value, e.g., by the user who fills out the form.
 Each field has a name.
-After a form has been filled out, when the user requests the form be submitted (processes defined by the form), the result is a set of values for each field-- the form-data.
+After a form has been filled out, and the form's data is to be 'submitted', the form processing results in a set of values for each field-- the "form data".

-Field names are Unicode strings.
-Within a given form, the field names SHOULD be unique.
+In forms that work with multipart/form-data, field names are Unicode strings, but restricting field names to ASCII avoids some interoperability issues.
+Within a given form, insuring field names are unique is helpful.
 Some fields may have default values or presupplied values in the form itself.
-Fields with presupplied values may be hidden.
+Fields with presupplied values might be hidden or invisible.